tuxedolabsorg/mplib/examples/plankclimbers/README.md

  - **countdown**

     We initialize the countdown with a time of 5 seconds by calling `countdownInit(5.0)`.
 In `server.tick(dt)` we need to call `countdownTick(dt)` to let the timer count down.
-This function return `true` for as long as the countdown is not done.
+This function return `true` for as long as the countdown is still ongoing.
 This allows us to return early and not process any game mode logic until the countdown is complete.
 The client part of our script can do a similar check by calling `countdownDone()`.
 This example does that to *not* draw the timer, banners, worldmakers or scoreboard during countdown.

 - **hud**